 Further information on limited registration is available on the Board’s website.

-IMGs who have successfully completed both the AMC CAT MCQ and the AMC Clinical Examinations (AMC Certificate holders) may apply for provisional registration.
-The IMG also need to have secured an offer of employment.
+IMGs who have successfully completed both the AMC CAT MCQ and the AMC Clinical Examinations (AMC Certificate holders) must apply for provisional registration.
+The IMG also needs to have secured an offer of employment.

 Further information on provisional registration is available on the Board’s website.

 IMGs on the Standard pathway must successfully complete 12 months of supervised practice (minimum of 47 weeks full-time service) in an approved position before being eligible to apply for general registration.
-The requirements for general registration are outlined in the Board’s Registration standard Granting general registration to medical practitioners in the Standard pathway who hold an AMC certificate.
+The requirements for general registration are outlined in the Board’s Registration standard Granting general registration to medical practitioners who hold an Australian Medical Council certificate.

 In addition, all IMGs are required to comply with the Board's registration standards.